-Food Sanitation and Safety – This is especially important when making your own baby food!
+Food sanitation and safety are especially important when making your own baby food!
 Follow these tips for confidence in feeding your baby.

-- Scoop out portion to feed baby and put remaining food back in the refrigerator – throw away food left uneaten in the dish.
-Always discard food that has been contaminated by bacteria from baby’s mouth.
+Scoop out a portion to feed your baby and put remaining food back in the refrigerator – throw away food left uneaten in the dish.
+Always discard food that has been contaminated by bacteria from the baby’s mouth.

 Food Chokables for Babies and Toddlers